 GLAHW: What do you think makes a good story?

 A connection with the reader.
-I think some writers miss that.
-On their quest for literary perfection I have read many authors that lose their readers in a miasmic fog of oversized words and perfect prose.
-I feel that readers want to become part of an escape with fiction, whether it is drama, horror, or any other genre they don’t want to hear about a table for 3 pages as though it were a mystical being, unless it is.
-I think readers need to use their imagination and if a creation is seen a little different by many people since it is scarier to them, so much the better.
+Some writers miss that.
+In their quest for literary perfection, I have read many authors that lose their readers in a miasmic fog of oversized words and perfect prose.
+Readers want to become part of an escape with fiction, whether drama, horror, or any other genre.
+They don’t want to hear about a table for three pages as though it were a mystical being unless it is.
+I think readers need to use their imagination, and if a creation is seen a little differently by many people since it is scarier to them, so much the better.

 GLAHW: As a child, what did you want to do when you grew up?

-I wanted to design computers, I am good with machines.
+I wanted to design computers.
+I am good with machines.
 My story “Drained” is based on how I used to see myself.
-Actually, before that I wanted to invent a LASER that could break molecular bonds and end pollution.
-I missed that but found a lot of my notes recently.
+Before that, I wanted to invent a LASER that could break molecular bonds and end pollution.
+I missed that, but I found many of my notes recently.

 GLAHW: Are you spiritual?